kakopappa/esp32-cam-motion-detection-with-no-pir-no-microwave/README.md

 # ESP32 Camera Motion Detection With No PIR or Microwave Sensor.

-A robust motion detection system using ESP32-CAM to capture.
 The code divides camera frames into blocks and analyzes pixel changes to detect motion.

 ## Features